jonitadesouza/jonitadesouza/README.md

 ⭐️ You can see all my work on my personal website
 ✉️ Contact me at jonitadesouza@gmail.com

-- 🔭 I’m currently working on  - Google AI studio and Antigravity
+- 🔭 I’m currently working on  - No longer earth bound working with Antigravity :D

 Current Deep Dive : Advanced app script use cases